insanoid/Apple-Store-Reserve-Monitor/README.md

 3. _zip_code_ - ZIP code to search for (e.g. 90210) _(required)_
 4. _models_ - List the models you are interested about, it does a partial match so country specific information can be stripped (`MQ8J2LL/A`, `MQ8J2`).
 The default value is all available models.
 5. _carriers_ - Carriers you are interested in.
 US carriers - `TMOBILE/US`, `SPRINT/US`, `ATT/US`, `VERIZON/US`, `UNLOCKED/US`.
 If you are outside US do not put this in.
-6. _stores_ - ID of the stores you are interested in (you will have to run the script once to get the store ID), default value is all the stores in that region.
+6. _stores_ - ID of the stores you are interested in (you will have to run the script once to get the store ID), default value is all the stores in that region (also available [here](https://gist.github.com/iF2007/ff127f7722af91c47c0cb44d6c1e961d).)
+7. appointment_stores -  ID of the stores you want to look for appointments in.
+This is optional, if you do not put this configuration the app will not look for appointments.
+In COVID-19 times appointments have become a hassle to get (at least in Berlin).

 **To get store's ID, model number, and carrier names you will have to run the script once.**